Receivers for low-bandwidth optical (through-the-air) communications

 How it works:

-It is worth mentioning the similarities and differences between this circuit, the K3PGP circuit, and a one using a transconductance amplifier - like the VK7MJ circuit:
+It is worth mentioning the similarities and differences between this, the K3PGP circuit, and a one using a transimpedance amplifier - like the VK7MJ circuit:

 Concerning this circuit configuration, some interesting things happen: